 Allergy Patch Testing for Eczema

-This clinic is run by a team of Doctors and Nurses led by Dermatology Consultant Prof Nick Levell and Senior Staff Nurse Sarah Catten
+This clinic is run by a team of Doctors and Nurses led by Dermatology Consultant Dr Chandhi Ondhia, Prof Nick Levell and Specialist Nurse Sarah Catten

 What does patch testing involve?

 Usually 40-100 chemicals are applied, using sticky tape, to the back on Monday.
-Patients then come back to the clinic to have readings twice, on Wednesday and Friday.
+Patients then come back to the clinic to have readings twice, usually on Wednesday and Friday when further management of your skin condition will be discussed.

 Does it hurt?

-There are no needles involved.
-But it can feel rather unpleasant having sticky tape all over the back for a few days.
-A strong reaction can be very itchy.
+It can feel rather unpleasant having sticky tape all over the back for a few days, however this is usually tolerated.
+If you develop a strong reaction, it can become very itchy, and if this happens, we will give you a treatment for this.
 Men with hairy backs usually find removal of the tape rather uncomfortable.

 What should I do or not do?

-Don’t wash the back or do vigorous exercise when you are having the treatment (from Monday to Friday) or the tapes will fall off.
-If you have had much sun on the back within 2 weeks the reactions are usually supressed.
-We use a marker pen on the back so wear an old shirt or vest and not your best silk top!
+We are unable to test you if you have had sun on the back within 6 weeks as the reactions are usually supressed.
+We use a marker pen on the back, so wear an old shirt or vest and not your best silk top!

 What sort of chemicals are used?

-We use the sort of chemicals that people commonly come into contact with every day for example through touching coins, rubber gloves, clothes, shoes, newspaper, soaps, shampoos, make-up, household cleansers, plants, glues and items at work.
+We test you to substances that people commonly come into contact with every day for example through touching coins, rubber gloves, clothes, shoes, newspaper, soaps, shampoos, make-up, household cleansers, plants, glues and items at work.

 Can I bring things to test?

-If there is something you are suspicious of then bring it along on the Monday.
-Some things such as strong detergents and corrosive chemicals can’t safely be tested.
-Many people bring their shampoo and skin cleansing products to test.
+If there is something you are suspicious that makes your skin worse, then bring it along on the first appointment.
+Some things such as strong detergents and corrosive chemicals can’t safely be tested but we will advise you at this appointment.

 Can anyone not be tested?

-Excessive sun exposure on the back can also prevent the patches reacting for two weeks afterwards.
+Excessive sun exposure on the back can also prevent the patches reacting for six weeks afterwards.

-We don’t test people who are pregnant or breast feeding.
+We do not test people who are pregnant or breast feeding.

 Does patch testing identify allergies due to food, medicines, things in the air and bee stings?